google/crosvm/docs/book/src/running_crosvm/features.md

 ## `audio`

 Enables experimental audio input/ouput to the host.
-Requires some Chrome OS specific dependencies and daemons currently.
+Requires some ChromeOS specific dependencies and daemons currently.

 ## `chromeos`

-This option enables features specific to a Chrome OS environment.
-Examples of that are usage of non-upstream kernel security features in the Chrome OS kernel, which should be temporary until upstream catches up.
-Another example would be code to use Chrome OS system daemons like the low memory notifier.
+This option enables features specific to a ChromeOS environment.
+Examples of that are usage of non-upstream kernel security features in the ChromeOS kernel, which should be temporary until upstream catches up.
+Another example would be code to use ChromeOS system daemons like the low memory notifier.

-These features exist because crosvm was historically a Chrome OS only project, but crosvm is intended to be OS agnostic now.
-If Chrome OS specific code is identified, it should be conditionally compiled in using this feature.
+These features exist because crosvm was historically a ChromeOS only project, but crosvm is intended to be OS agnostic now.
+If ChromeOS specific code is identified, it should be conditionally compiled in using this feature.

 ## `composite-disk`